1. Who first discovered the ruins of Harappa?

 Explanation: Named after Harappa, the first site discovered, this Bronze Age civilization flourished around 2500–1750 BCE.

-4. The most important source of information about the Harappan Civilization is:
+4. The most important source of information about the Harappan Civilization is__________.

 A) Vedic literature